 MK Guth’s “Ties of Protection and Safe Keeping” is but one sculpture featured in Dread & Delight: Fairy Tales in an Anxious World, a new exhibit of contemporary works rooted in the Brothers Grimm compilation of centuries-old fireside tales at UNCG’s Weatherspoon Art Museum.
 The exhibit, which invites all attendees to grapple with personal and cultural values, is on display through Dec.
 9 in the Bob & Lissa Shelley McDowell Gallery.

-Artists also contend with specific racial constructions of beauty.
-Carrie Mae Weems’ staged photograph “Mirror Mirror” is also one of few works in Dread and Delight to offer comic relief despite serious subject matter.
+Artists also contend with racial constructions of beauty.
+Carrie Mae Weems’ staged photograph “Mirror Mirror” is also one of few works in Dread and Delight to offer comic relief despite subject matter.
 The photograph is one in her series Ain’t Jokin, Weems’ project examining racial jokes.
 In it, a black woman holds a rectangular, framed mirror to her face above an all-caps, sans-serif font reading: “Looking into the mirror, the black woman asked, ‘Mirror, mirror on the wall, who’s the finest of them all?’
 The mirror says, ‘Snow White you black b****, and don’t you forget it!!!.’”
-The quote is attributed to Jackie “Moms” Mabley, a civil rights-era black comedienne who sought to lay bare the implicit racial bias in Walt Disney’s emergent franchise.
+The quote is attributed to Jackie “Moms” Mabley, a civil rights-era black comedian who sought to lay bare the implicit racial bias in Walt Disney’s emergent franchise.
 The tarred female figure in Alison Saar’s hanging sculpture “Blonde Dreams” is elevated but, rather than confined to a pedestal (or tower, like Rapunzel), her feet are bound with rope from the ceiling and she is thus rendered immobile, her free-flowing gold-leafed hair dangling below her.
 The pose evokes a lynching, but the artist insists the suspension is self-inflicted, an attempt to achieve desirability under the terms and conditions of Eurocentric beauty standards.